CodeYourFuture/DocsV2/teams/ambassadors/applicant-outreach/calling-applicants.md

 **Material for calling applicants**

-* Call scripts will be send to you
+* More detailed Call scripts and voice recordings of example calls can be sent to you
 * [F.A.Q](https://codeyourfuture.io/faq/). - especially useful when calling NGOs and Applicants
 * [Intro to Coding course steps and process to apply for the Full Stack course](https://docs.codeyourfuture.io/course-processes/before-the-course/application-process#9-interview-scheduling-and-invites)
 * Training will be provided